hotNipi/node-red-contrib-ui-artless-gauge/README.md

 Label can be any string.
 Label field does not support any html for color or size adjustments.

 ### Icon
-Supported icons are same as for dashboard: Font Awesome, Material Icons and Weather icons.
+Supported icons are same as for dashboard: [Font Awesome](https://fontawesome.com/v4.7.0/icons/), [Material Icons](https://material.io/resources/icons/?style=baseline) and [Weather icons lite](https://github.com/Paul-Reed/weather-icons-lite).
-Icon field does not support any html for size adjustments.
+Icon field does not support any html for icon appearance adjustments.

 ### Layout
 Choose layout type.
 Layout can be linear or radial.